 When we moved from the country to the city, I reckon Mr Neary’s pigeons next-door were more friendly than the kids at my new school.
 Maybe Mr Neary was lonely too.
 He taught me about racing pigeons – not exactly a day at the footy!
 No grandstand, no crowds, no screaming and shouting, and all the birds finishing in different parts of town.
 Those pigeons fly hundreds of kilometres.
 It sure makes the Melbourne Cup look like a sprint.

 You can talk to a pigeon, yeah.
 Pooper-doo poop!
 And understand them too.
 It’s still hard to talk about when Tailspinner went missing, but that’s when I found I did have mates at school.
 They’re still my mates – and so are my birds, you betcha!

 HERE'S WHAT OTHER PEOPLE HAVE SAID ABOUT THIS BOOK:

-Click on the HOMING PIGEON to fly to the top of the page.
+Click on the pigeon to fly back to the top of the page.